kevinmc14159/concentrate/README.md

 ## What I Learned
 * Small, simple programs can have big impact under certain contexts.
-* .pyw files are run without an associated console.
+* pyw files are run without an associated console.
 * Goals can be broken down into concepts such as data types, decision making, and looping.